garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 ![enter image description here](https://i.imgur.com/0cnXp91.png)

-- When looking into product sales, the best performing products are the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop accounting for 96% of all sales.
+- When looking into product sales, the best performing products are the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop accounting for **96% of all sales.**

-- By brand Apple is responsible for more than half of all sales, with Airpods generating $8M and the MacBook $6M.
-In 2020, the driver for the spike in revenue is the Macbook Air which saw a 84% increase in its share of revenue from 2019 creating $2.3M in additional sales.
-In Q2 of 2020, the Macbook Air had  255 orders for $392,260 with an AOV of $1,538.
+- By brand, **Apple is responsible for more than half of all sales**, with Airpods generating $8M and the Macbook $6M.
+- In 2020, the Macbook Air drove a significant spike in revenue, with its share of revenue increasing by 84% from 2019, **generating an additional $2.3 million in sales**, including 255 orders in Q2 alone, totaling $392,260 with an average order value of $1,538.
-- While the market leading 27in 4K Gaming Monitor saw 19% decrease in its percentage of total sales for that year.
+- While the market leading 27in 4K Gaming Monitor saw a 19% decrease in its percentage of total sales for that year.
+- From 2019-2022 the quarterly average of 98 Macbooks sold and generating an average quarterly sales of $155k.
+(Question 1)

 ## Loyalty Program
 - The loyalty program launched in 2019 with a slow rate of adoption where Non-Loyalty members outspent Loyalty Members during the first two years of the program.
 However in 2021, Loyalty Members began to outspend Non-Loyalty Members by over $500,000 as well as reaching a steady AOV of $245 versus $214 for Non-Loyalty Members.